wendyverdonk93/docs/content/business/accounting/reports/payout-report.md

 {{< /details >}}

-## Downloading Payout reports
+## Generating Payout reports

-**Note:** You must have completed at least one payout to download a Payout report.
+**Note:** You must have completed at least one payout to generate a Payout report.

-To download a Payout report to Microsoft Excel, follow these steps:
+To generate a Payout report, follow these steps:

 1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com/).
 2. Go to **Finance** > **Daily balance**.